tis-innovation-park/IoT-Integreen/README.md

   synchronisation between InTeGreen -> ServIoTicy, templates for creating apposite Service Objects (SOs) and API usage examples (cmds.txt).
 - weather.txt - Howto for using South Tyrol weather data
+- progs - some other programs (Raspberry Pi Node-RED deployment ecc...)

 Other contents on the wiki.